Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 One of Shady Brook’s numerous displays

 There’s nowhere quite like Shady Brook Farm at Christmas.
 This 100-year-old farm has over 3 million lights in its drive-thru Holiday Light Show.
-With tunnels and every Christmas character imaginable from dancing reindeer to the Grinch and the partridge in a pear tree, a visit here is a highlight of the season in Bucks County.
+With tunnels and every Christmas character imaginable from dancing reindeer to The Grinch and the partridge in a pear tree, a visit here is a highlight of the season in Bucks County.
 Tune to 90.7FM to enjoy holiday music along with the lights.

 Rittenhouse Square Park